datacamp-content-public/POL-306-Applied-Research-Methods/chapter3.md

 Up until now we've been focusing on interval variables, but many of you are using nominal or ordinal variables.

-Creating frequency tables and crosstabs is really simple in R. All you have to use is the table() function.
+Creating frequency tables and crosstabs is really simple in R. All you have to use is the `table()` function.
 The tables function expects either 1 or 2 vectors.
-If you do table(x) then it will show the frequency of all the values that x takes on.
-If you do table(x, y) then it creates a frequency crosstab between x and y.
+If you do `table(x)` then it will show the frequency of all the values that `x` takes on.
+If you do `table(x, y)` then it creates a frequency crosstab between `x` and `y`.

 `@instructions`
 I've loaded a new dataset for you all in this assignment.
 There is now a csv called "ANES_Lim.csv" that comes from the survey data some of you are using.
 It includes three variables: gender, employment status, and how interested they are in the news.
+You can use `names()` to see what the different variables are in the dataset.

 For this assignment you just need to load the data and create a frequency table and a crosstab.
 You can use whatever variables you want.